beam-cloud/beta9/docs/compute/local-tailscale.md

 uv run --project ./sdk beam pool join private-dev
 ```

-That command creates or updates `private-dev`, gets a join token, downloads the local installer from the gateway, and starts `cmd/agent join`.
+That command creates `private-dev`, gets a join token, downloads the local installer from the gateway, and starts `cmd/agent join`.
 Because the gateway URL is localhost, the generated installer command automatically uses `--dev`; the transport is still `tsnet_restricted`.

 Expected output: